LEARN HOW TO NAVIGATE THE ENVIRONMENTAL INVESTIGATION PROCESS

 - Contamination showing up beneath neighboring or downgradient properties; and

-- To understand how investigations are triggered.
+- Understand how investigations are triggered.

-- To seek qualified environmental assistance.
+- Seek a qualified environmental consultant for assistance.

 And to remember the story of Pandora’s Box… Zeus had given Pandora a box and told her not to open it, but she did anyway.
 And even though all evils subsequently unknown to man escaped from the jar, at the very bottom of the jar there lay hope.